grafana/pyroscope/examples/tracing/tempo/README.md

 ### This is a pre-release demo project for internal use only

 The docker compose consists of:
- - `rideshare` demo application instrumented with OpenTelemetry and [Pyroscope SDK](https://github.com/grafana/otel-profiling-go)
+ - Ride share demo application
  - Tempo
  - Pyroscope
  - Grafana